pollfish/docs/unity.md

 Download Pollfish Unity Plugin from the website.
 In Pollfish Unity Plugin zip file you will find a unitypackage file.
 You can use this file to easily import plugin’s necessary files.

-### 3.1 To import Pollfish unity package:
+### Importing Pollfish unity package:

-*   Open your Unity project and right click on your Assets folder in your Project area or select Assets from the menu and then choose Import Package, then Custom Package and finally select PollfishUnityPugin. unitypackage.
+*   Open your Unity project and right click on your Assets folder in your Project area or select Assets from the menu and then choose Import Package, then Custom Package and finally select PollfishUnityPugin.unitypackage

     ![](/homeassets/images/documentation/unity/unity1.png)
 *   If you want to exlude demo scene please uncheck Assets/Plugins/Pollfish/demo folder.
 Have in mind that in demo folder you will find PollfishDemo.cs file that demonstrates Pollfish Unity Plugin usage within a scene.
 *   Review the package files and then select Import.
 If you are targeting only Android platform for example you can uncheck the iOS folder and vice versa.

-### 3.2 Imported Files will be listed in the following directories:
+### Imported Files will be listed in the following directories:

 **Assets/Editor** – Files to help with initial setup